 Someone who knows a thing or two about staying safe as a solo traveller is Ciara Johnson.
-The US travel blogger quit her job to see the world and has been to more than 2o countries, racking up more than 18k Instagram followers in the process.
-In a now viral Twitter thread, she recently revealed how travelling alone has changed her life.
+The US travel blogger quit her job to see the world and has been to more than 2o countries, racking up more than 45k Instagram followers in the process.
+Last year, in a viral Twitter thread, she recently revealed how travelling alone has changed her life.

 "The thought of traveling to foreign countries alone, especially as a woman, sounds crazy.
 I love it though and it’s made me a stronger, more confident person.
 It’s changed my life, to say the least," she wrote, before listing precautions she takes on every trip to ensure she stays safe.